 Dogs and cats must be neutered or spayed prior to entry and must not be pregnant.

 Unvaccinated puppies and kittens are not permitted to enter Mauritius.
 The import requirements include microchipping and rabies vaccination no sooner than 3 months of age.
 Puppies and kittens should wait a minimum of 30 days after rabies vaccination prior to having their titer test.

-The following dog breeds are not permitted for import to Mauritius: American Pit Bull, American Staffordshire Terrier, American Pit Bull Terrier, Blue Nose Pit Bull, Boerboel, Dogo Argentino, Fila Brasileiro, Japanese Tosa, Red Nose Pit Bull, Staffordshire Terrier.
+The following breeds and their mixes cannot be imported to Mauritius: American Pit Bull Terrier, American Staffordshire Terrier, Blue Nose Pit Bull, Boerboel, Dogo Argentino, Fila Brasileiro, Japanese Tosa, Red Nose Pit Bull and Staffordshire Terrier.